 Ashley Smith does not criticize the NATO and Gulf states that are violating international law and the UN charter by funding and supplying a proxy army to attack Syria.
 Instead, he criticizes left groups who oppose the aggression.
 That is a sign of how far off track ISO is.
-They did the same thing regarding Libya and have evidently learned nothing from that disaster.
+They did the regarding Libya and have evidently learned nothing from that disaster.
 Ashley Smith should go and tour Libya now to savor the “revolution” he promoted.

 Ashley Smith’s theme with respect to Syria (peaceful popular uprising against brutal dictator) is the same theme promoted by neoconservatives and the mainstream media.
 When they encounter a different perspective, they cry out, “You are an Assad supporter!”.
 Never mind that many genuine progressives do not say that.
 What we say is that it’s for the Syrian people to determine their government, not foreigners.

 Smith criticizes the British Stop the War coalition for having “adapted to Assad supporters” and for “giving a platform to allies of the dictatorship”, specifically “regime apologist Mother Superior Agnes Mariam”.
 Smith is misinformed on this issue also, but it is doubly revealing.
 In fact, Mother Agnes was hosted on the tour by Syria Solidarity Movement.
 When she was in London, she was invited to speak at a Stop the War rally.
 To his great discredit, the keynote speaker Jeremy Scahill, who is closely aligned with ISO, threatened to withdraw from the conference if Mother Agnes spoke.
 Scahill has done great journalistic work exposing Blackwater and Drone Warfare.
-However that does not excuse the complicity leading to blackmail regarding a Palestinian Lebanese nun who has shown immense courage in promoting reconciliation and peace in Syria.
+However that does not excuse the leading to regarding a Palestinian Lebanese nun who has shown immense courage in and peace in Syria.
 However, that action is typical of some misguided “socialist” groups, the Muslim Brotherhood and their allies.
 Mother Agnes was verbally attacked and abused by these groups throughout her tour, which otherwise met with great success.
 Mother Agnes has lived in Syria for over twenty years.
 She consistently says that Syria needs reform, but you don’t do that by destroying it.